hakirot/d07f1135/README.md

 # backup-configs

 Backup and sync my configs across arch linux installs.
 Want to backup a new config file from the home dir?
-Just toss it in the repo, and commit the new file.
+Just chuch it in here and commit the new file.
 It will now be tracked until it is removed.
 Simple.

 Each machine is tracked on a different git branch